Drekscott/DockerTraining/WhatIsDocker.md

 Docker version 19.03.7, build 7141c199a2
 ```
 ### Let's Define A Image
-> To create our own image, we must first define a Dockerfile.
+> The Dockerfile is a set of instructions which are used to construct a Docker Image.
+To create our own image, we must first define a Dockerfile.
 A dockerfile is like a recipe for building a cake, but in our instance a image.
 Defining this file is the first step in containerizing an application.

+> :bulb: These instructions are called Directives.
+Heres a list of available directives:
+* `ADD`
+* `COPY`
+* `ENV`
+* `EXPOSE`
+* `FROM`
+* `LABEL`
+* `RUN`
+* `VOLUME`
+* `WORKDIR`

+*We will not delve into all of these directives.
+We will only focus on the directives used for this simple use case.
+For more information regarding directives please check:https://docs.docker.com/engine/reference/builder/*

 #### Let's create a simple nginx image that copies files into container and serves a static site.
 ```yaml